dbt-labs/handbook/website/docs/compensation.md

 1. Values are more important than success; we work to operate within the frameworks of our pay programs and policies, even if that causes real near-term pain.
 2. Transparency always wins, and we will be as transparent as possible.
     1. Our employees are empowered to understand how their total rewards are determined and measured against the external market.
 Everyone at dbt Labs will have access to their compensation range.
 We comply with all global pay transparency laws on external job postings.
-    2. Our compensation policies are transparent and made readily available to all employees..
+    2. Our compensation policies are transparent and made readily available to all employees.
     3. We **never** disclose a single individual’s compensation for privacy reasons but do not dissuade individuals from discussing it.
 3. We are a global compnay.
     1. We treat all compensation ranges at a company level using the same methodologies across all countries.